lizstarin/thirty-two-pages/README.md

 # 32 Pages

 A social tool for picture book illustrators to build and share works-in-progress.
 Project show page is a book dummy that viewers can click through.
-Users can update the project's text with a click, and can drag and drop images into the dummy.
+Users can update the project's text with a doubleclick/blur, and can drag and drop images into the dummy.
+Also has many social features including friends, messages, likes, and posts/comments.
 ## Heroku

 http://intense-fortress-4629.herokuapp.com/